browserengineering/book/book/http.md

     header to determine the content type, and if it isn\'t `text/html`, just show the whole document instead of stripping out tags and only showing text in the `<body>`.

-[^1]: To be clear, the server decides which port you have to use.
-If you
-    connect over any old port, like 22, the server will be expecting an SSH connection (or whatever), not an HTTP connection.

-[^2]: Numbers below 1024 are front doors and those above 1024 are back
-    doors.

-[^3]: There\'s nothing wrong with libraries; I\'m avoiding them so this
-    material is easy to follow in languages other than Python.

 [^4]: In Python, the library is called `base64`.